impulse-oss/impulse/README.md

 npm i -D @impulse.dev/runtime@latest
 ```

-Paste in any file that always gets imported.
+Paste into any file that always gets imported.
 Usually it'll be the "main" React file, such as `_app.jsx` in Next.js.

 ```js
 if (process.env.NODE_ENV === 'development') {